Where to Stay in Venice with a Cat (2026): Quiet Areas, Hotels & Smart Booking Tips

 Best Cat-Friendly Hotels in Venice

-Venice has more cat-friendly luxury hotels than most people expect—but not all offer the same level of comfort.
+Venice has more cat-friendly luxury hotels than many travelers expect—but not all offer the same level of comfort.

 🏨 The Gritti Palace

-One of Venice’s most iconic luxury stays, known for its exceptional service and refined atmosphere.
-Cats stay free.
+One of Venice’s most iconic luxury stays, known for exceptional service and refined atmosphere.

 Best for: Luxury travelers, quiet high-comfort stays, central location without compromise